s2-thalavai/Event-Driven-Systems-with-Kafka-Microservices/README.md

 - **Kubernetes + Kafka:** Deploy Kafka clusters and microservices on Kubernetes for elastic scaling and resilience.

 - **Monitoring & Alerting:** Integrate tools like Prometheus and Grafana to monitor lag, throughput, and failures.

+## Best Practices for Scaling Kafka Streams Applications

+After implementing multiple Kafka Streams applications at scale, I’ve identified several patterns that consistently lead to successful outcomes.
+The decision between stateful and stateless service design has significant implications for scalability and operational complexity.

+In my experience working with large-scale distributed systems, a hybrid approach often works best:

+- Use stateless services for simple event transformation and routing
+- Leverage stateful processing for aggregations, windowed operations, and complex event correlation
+- Implement proper partition strategies based on your specific data access patterns
+- Configure appropriate buffer sizes and cache allocations based on message volume
+- Implement backpressure mechanisms to handle spikes in event volume
+- Monitor stream processing lag to ensure timely event processing